WesleyBryie/ChumBucket/wiki/megathread.md

 ### ⚠️ ➜ Warning sailor!
 - Any links that are **not included in the entire Megathread** have either not been approved by the moderators or the community, or have been deleted at some point.
 In other words, use caution anytime you sail in uncharted waters.

-### 🗺️ ➜ Full backup
+### 🗺️ ➜ **Bookmark** this full backup
-- If you want to [save our Megathread for future reference](https://rentry.org/megathread) without relying on Reddit, an external backup is also accessible.
-Updated every few days.
+- If you want to [save our Megathread for future reference](https://rentry.org/megathread) without relying on Reddit, a complete copy is also accessible.
+Updated in real time alongside this version.

 &nbsp;